asherbhs/apl-book/README.md

         - [x] unlabelled,   labelled, any
         - [x] unlabelled,   labelled, ≥1
         - [x]   labelled, unlabelled, ≤1
-        - [ ]   labelled, unlabelled, any
+        - [x]   labelled, unlabelled, any
-        - [ ]   labelled, unlabelled, ≥1
+        - [x]   labelled, unlabelled, ≥1
         - [ ]   labelled,   labelled, ≤1
         - [ ]   labelled,   labelled, any
         - [ ]   labelled,   labelled, ≥1
+        - [ ] add missing knuths for set partitions and combinations, missing recursive for integer partitions
         - [ ] improvements
             - [ ] comments
             - [ ] localisations
             - [ ] appendix implementation with ⎕io insensitivity and error handling
     - [ ] catalan numbers
-    - [ ] maybe generating functions, but infinite sequences are not so easy to study in apl
+    - [ ] generating functions?
+    - [ ] multiset partitions?
     - [ ] exercises - some can be done by paper, but most should require using an interpreter